ovis-hpc/readthedocs/aboutovis.rst

 ---------------
 The LDMS Containers provides Docker recipes and scripts for building images of various LDMS related components such as:

-- **ldms-dev**
-  Development environment with dependencies for building OVIS binaries and developing LDMS plugins.
+- **ldms-dev**: Development environment with dependencies for building OVIS binaries and developing LDMS plugins.

-- **ldms-samp**
-  Runtime image containing `ldmsd` and sampler plugins for data collection.
+- **ldms-samp**: Runtime image containing `ldmsd` and sampler plugins for data collection.

-- **ldms-agg**
-  Includes `ldmsd`, sampler plugins, and storage plugins (e.g., SOS) for data aggregation and storage.
+- **ldms-agg**: Includes `ldmsd`, sampler plugins, and storage plugins (e.g., SOS) for data aggregation and storage.

-- **ldms-maestro**
-  Contains Maestro and Etcd for managing distributed LDMS deployments.
+- **ldms-maestro**: Contains Maestro and Etcd for managing distributed LDMS deployments.

-- **ldms-ui**
-  Provides an HTTP-based UI backend for LDMS data access using uwsgi, Django, and SOSDB.
+- **ldms-ui**: Provides an HTTP-based UI backend for LDMS data access using uwsgi, Django, and SOSDB.

-- **ldms-grafana**
-  Includes Grafana with the SOS data source plugin for visualizing LDMS data.
+- **ldms-grafana**: Includes Grafana with the SOS data source plugin for visualizing LDMS data.

 Maestro